800-937-8398 Call us for a free quote Contact us

 • Aggression: Not aggressive, but will bite when provoked.

-• Bite risk: Will deliver a painful bite that is similar to a wasp sting if threatened.
-Tarantula venom is harmless to humans, but the venom and the urticating hairs can cause allergic reactions and irritation to humans.
+• Bite risk: If threatened, tarantulas may deliver a painful bite that is similar to a wasp sting.
+Tarantula venom is harmless to humans, but the venom and the urticating hairs can cause allergic reactions and irritation.

 Wolf spider

-Also commonly found in Arizona are wolf spiders.
+Wolf spiders are commonly found in Arizona.
 While these hunter spiders have a terrifying appearance, they are relatively harmless to humans.
 Wolf spiders are famous for being able to camouflage themselves.
 They are nocturnal and will roam around at night in search of prey.

-• Description: Black, grey, tan, and white in color with thicker legs for walking rather than hanging in a web; ½” to 1” in size; have eight eyes arranged in three rows.
+• Description: Black, grey, tan, and white in color, with thicker legs for walking rather than hanging in a web.
+Around ½” to 1” in size.
+They have eight eyes arranged in three rows.

 • Web: Do not spin webs, but rather actively hunt prey.